authelia/authelia/docs/security/measures.md

 We have a few options to configure the security of a session.
 The main and most important one is the session secret.
 This is used to encrypt the session data when when stored in the Redis key value database.
 This should be as random as possible.
-As such for a highly security conscious domain we recommend using Redis as this encryption feature only works when it is the session storage provider.

 Additionally you can configure the validity period of sessions.
 For example in a highly security conscious domain you would probably want to set the session remember_me_duration